USA Receives $2.5 Million Grant

 Posted on September 9, 2024

-The University of South Alabama, partnering with the Dauphin Island Sea Lab, has received a $2.5 million award over five years through the Gulf of Mexico Environmental Justice Grants Program.
-The U.S. Environmental Protection Agency program funds projects helping communities that are disproportionately affected by environmental and health risks.
+The University of South Alabama, partnering with the Dauphin Island Sea Lab, has received a $2.5 million federal government award over five years to fund projects helping communities that are disproportionately affected by environmental and health risks.

 “I know South has resources that can be leveraged to make a positive difference in the Gulf of Mexico region,” said Dr. Shenghua Wu, associate professor in USA’s department of civil, coastal and environmental engineering.
 “This program will continue South's leadership in the Gulf Coast region.”